 Just got home from shopping.... organic and free-range meat, organ meat and meaty bones...

 Do I spoil my doggie?
 That's just fine... she's worth it!

 … included with pureed veggies and fruit, organ meat, whole food supplements and nut or seed butters...

 Please tap here... this page of the American Kennel Club (AKA) is very informative and a necessary read.

 We've heard there's some nutritious and safe commercial dog foods that are formulated for a nursing dog.
 We've never used them.
 However...we'll do our research and give them a whirl (Nimble and our neighbors' dogs will be our official testers).

-Then... we'll make a list for you if we find any.
+Then... we'll make a list of those suitable for your dog feeding schedule.
 Please come back to this link to check on our progress.

 - “How much do I feed mom?”
 All she wants to eat!
 There's big demands placed on her body while nursing.
 She need lots of vittles so she can supply her little crumb-snatchers with all the nutrition they need...

 … while at the same time not depleting her own reserves.
 The more pups she's nursing... the more food she'll want and need.
 It's critical at this time to make sure her food is really nutritious... and make sure she's digesting it properly!

 - “How frequently should I offer food?”
 Whenever she'll gulp it down.
 Go ahead and free-feed her if you'd like.
 Smaller meals (she's still eating all she wants) eaten less often is healthier.